Basic HTML Elements

 Tables

 Tables (<table>) are used to organize tabular data.
 They consist of rows (<tr>) and cells (<td>).
-Tables help present data in a structured format.
+Tables are used specifically to present structured, tabular data such as rows and columns of related information.

 Example: